willardharris/balena-ads-b/README.md

 | <img alt="Raspberry Pi 5" height="24px" src="https://docs.balena.io/img/device/raspberrypi5.svg"/>                     | Raspberry Pi 5                  |

 Please [let us know](https://github.com/ketilmo/balena-ads-b/discussions/new) if you are successfully running balena-ads-b on a hardware platform not listed here!

+# Supported radios

+The default setting of this software is to use a RTL-SDR type radio device.
+However it is also compatible with Mode-S Beast, bladeRF, HackRF, LimeSDR or SoapySDR.
+You can find more information on how to configure these device types in the [Using different radio device types](#using-different-radio-device-types) section below.

 # Credits